Six ways to survive your first year as an entrepreneur

 “As a start-up, I’ve found it challenging to hold on to someone who fits within my salary budget and is passionate about tyre care solutions.
 I also find that it is difficult to find genuine people because people can lie on their CVs and deceive you in an interview,” Ciru says.

-Her first hire was a former colleague, but she quickly learned that familiarity can breed contempt.
+Her first hire was a former colleague, but she quickly learnt that familiarity can breed contempt.

 “It became an issue because I wasn’t sure how to relate to her without being too friendly.
 I would often ask myself, ‘how friendly can I be? how do I reprimand?’ especially because all my hires tend to be older than I am.”